termie/farmboy/README.rst

-Farm Boy: Let Us Do The Chores
+FarmBoy: Let Us Do The Chores
 ==============================

-Farm Boy is a tool and library for rapid deployment and development of development environments for multi-system (cloud?) applications.
+FarmBoy is a tool and library for rapid deployment and development of development environments for multi-system (cloud?) applications.

-We take a developer-centric approach to managing your environments, ditching the "Ops" in "DevOps" by providing a well-behaved library instead of a framework and tools to take the leg-work out of working with that library.
+We take a developer-centric approach to managing your environments, ditching the "Ops" in "DevOps" by providing a well-behaved library, instead of a framework, and tools to take the leg-work out of working with that library.

 We want the pieces of our library to work together in predictable ways so that you can write your own additions and leverage our well-designed